 Our short-term objective is to create and display a short-term physical exhibit in the Shapiro Gallery in Clark Commons at the University of Michigan--Ann Arbor campus, titled Flyover Country.
-We hope to feature ephemera and live recordings from the regional underground and independent music scene in the lower Great Lakes region, spanning the 1970s/80s to the present, with a focus on showcasing artwork and music by artists in underrepresented or marginalized groups in these areas.
-Through posters, zines, live recordings, artwork, and other artifacts, the exhibit will visually document the history and impact of ‘Do It Yourself’ (DIY) culture as a community of practice within rural and suburban Midwestern communities.
-The exhibit will highlight the ways in which DIY culture fosters connection and resilience among marginalized youth, often in environments hostile to creative expression.
-By showcasing art created outside traditional cultural hubs like New York or Los Angeles, we aim to challenge perceptions that impactful art requires significant financial resources or proximity to major cities to be celebrated.
-Our long-term objectives include receiving 501c3 non-profit status and developing a full digital archive for future use.
+After the exhibit is completed, we hope to pivot to finding a longer term digital archival solution to keep ephemera and live recordings from the regional underground and independent music scene in the lower Great Lakes region, spanning the 1970s/80s to the present, with a focus on showcasing artwork and music by artists in underrepresented or marginalized groups in these areas.
+Our long-term objectives include receiving 501c3 non-profit status so we can look for funding opportunities to develop a full digital archive.
 For more information, please check out our full proposal here or get in touch with us via our contact form below.

 Natasha Allen is a Senior Associate Librarian at The University of Michigan Library.
 She is an artist and has been involved in local independent music for 20+ years.
 She is the vocalist for a SE Michigan-based screamo band called Waunita.
 She has an extensive personal collection of physical and digital ephemera from doing band photograph